liman4u/pokemonapi/README.md

 - Caches Folder in ./caches , eg. encounter_cache_1.txt or pokemon_cache_1.txt

-- Testing was done with PhpUnit
+- Testing was done with PhpUnit v8.3

  **Packages**

 - This can be found in the composer.json in the root directory of the project

--PhpUnit 9.3 was used for testing

  **How to run**